 Emergency physicians are well-placed to make comments about prognosis.
 Our assessments are less affected by other more subjective overlay — for example, the oncologist focussed on treatment, the family physician with an on-going relationship with the patient, the nursing home physician and staff who have been watching the patient for years.

 Test yourself in your own ability to establish prognosis.

 For each of the following patients seen in the ED, state your prognosis (probable time to death.)
-Express it as a range, using the units of hours, days, weeks, months, or years (eg. 5-10 hours or 1-2 years).
+Express it as a range, using the units of hours, days, weeks, months, or years (eg. few hours or weeks to short months).
 Once you enter a response you’ll see the range of other people’s choices.

 - 57 man just diagnosed with glioblastoma multiforme, still working , first seizure.

 - 74 yo woman with breast cancer, post lumpectomy, negative nodes, in third round of chemo, with vomiting.

 - 82 yo man early dementia, living at home, now with LLL pneumonia, with dyspnea.